trilinos/Trilinos/packages/shylu/README.txt

 It is a package in the Trilinos software framework.
 See www.trilinos.org for details on how to build and use Trilinos and ShyLU.

-ShyLU has multiple packages for multithreaded factorizations and solves.
+ShyLU has multiple packages for multithreaded direct factorizations, hybrid solvers and solves.